1000000000000000000000000000000/PyVkabat/README.md

 # PyVkabat
 PyVkabat is a bioinformatics/computational chemistry tool used to calculated secondary structure variability at each residue position in a protein of interest.
+To reduce run time, each of the requests are made in parallel.

 <br>
 Vkabat = k * N / n1